Consideration of Bill, as amended in the Public Bill Committee

 Patients are absolutely critical.
 They want to know that their data is protected, and subject to data protection legislation and other safeguards.
 They wish to know that they can be traced in the event of a problem with a device, and that the healthcare system professionals they interact with may know their surgical history as part of any future or ongoing procedures.
 They also wish to know that system change will be informed by their experiences—that their voices will be heard and change will occur as a result.

-I recognise there is a lot of concern in this place and in the other place as to how we ensure sensitive information is kept securely and processed for legitimate reasons only, and that there are strict safeguards on who has access to it.
+I recognise there is a lot of concern in this place and in the other place about how we ensure sensitive information is kept securely and processed for legitimate reasons only, and that there are strict safeguards on who has access to it.
 I wish to assure Members now that this legislation is here to provide the backbone for future regulation.
-The benefit of secondary legislation is that we do not have to have all the elements in place immediately, but we can put building blocks together of data to access it slowly over time, with the proper process of consultation with patients, clinicians and devolved Administrations and consensus behind the most appropriate course of action to build the longer-term vision that I have set out.
+The benefit of secondary legislation is that we do not have to have all the elements in place immediately, but we can put building blocks of data together to access it slowly over time, with the proper process of consultation with patients, clinicians and devolved Administrations and consensus behind the most appropriate course of action to build the longer-term vision that I have set out.
 We have specified the kind of things the regulation under this amendment might enable us to do, but we will need to return to Parliament with the detail.
-I can commit now that it is our intention that the consultation on regulations will indeed involve considering voices of patients at its heart.
+I can commit myself now to our intention that the consultation on regulations will indeed have considering voices of patients at its heart.

 Let me turn to the minor and technical amendments in the name of the Secretary of State.
 These are very small matters.
 Amendments 2, 3, 4, 5, 6 and 7 and 18 all make minor changes in order to enable new clause 1.
 Amendments 8 to 17 make minor and consequential amendments to enable regulations made under the powers in the Bill subject to the negative procedure to be combined in a single statutory instrument with regulations under powers which are subject to the affirmative procedure, or with regulations under powers in other legislation which are subject to the negative procedure.
 Allowing for different provisions to be combined in a single statutory instrument makes for greater efficiency within the parliamentary timetable.